plotly/plotly.py/doc/python/creating-and-updating-figures.md

 ### Other Update Methods

-Figures created with the `plotly.graph_objects` module also support:
+Figures created with the plotly.py graphing library also support:
     - the `update_layout_images()` method in order to [update background layout images](/python/images/),
     - `update_annotations()` in order to [update annotations](/python/text-and-annotations/#multiple-annotations),
     - and `update-shapes()` in order to [update shapes](/python/shapes/).